2026 Winner: Kristen Gleason

 The award may be sought for a project or body of work in writing, publishing, education or any combination of the three.
 Applicants may not be enrolled in any degree-granting institution.
 Applications must be made in English and should include:

-2) a description of the project for which the money will be used (1000 words max.);
+1) a description of the project for which the money will be used (6500 characters / approximately 4 pages max.);

-3) a statement of how the proposal engages with Tom's work and the values espoused therein (500 words max.).
+2) a statement of how the proposal engages with Tom's work and the values espoused therein (3400 characters / approximately 2 pages max.);

 During the reading period, applicants may be contacted for additional materials and an interview by the committee.